 Training is a fundamental component in raising awareness of the risk of the Offences taking place within URW business and its supply chain.
 Training has been undertaken in the United Kingdom businesses since 2017.
 The URW Modern Slavery Working Group has re-designed the Group-wide training in collaboration with the sponsor partner 'Stronger Together', which is a multi-stakeholder business-led initiative aimed at reducing modern slavery.
-The training will be rolled out in 2022 to construction, shopping centre management and procurement teams.
-It will also be rolled out to other teams within the URW Group more broadly, and is part of the efforts which will help ensure the URW Group maintains the highest standards of detection and prevention of the Offences in its business and in its supply chains.
-As at the date of this report, the training has already been provided to 33 Executive and Senior managers (including the Regional Chief Operating Officer UK, the Group Director of CSR, and the Group Director of Construction in Europe) and will continue to be rolled out.
+During 2022, the training was provided to 92 construction, shopping centre management, and procurement team members, including senior managers.
+It will continue to be provided in the next financial year to new members of the same teams, as part of URW's efforts to maintain the highest standards of detection and prevention of Offences in its business and supply chain.